 From Introduction to the Principles of Morals and Legislation, second edition, 1823, chapter 17.

-Is the argument here anthropocentric, ecocentric, or something different?
+Is the argument here anthropocentric, biocentric, ecocentric, or something different?
 Do you agree with the argument?
 Why or why not?
-If we accept the argument, then what might some implications be for the human-environment issues we discuss in GEOG 030?
+If we accept the argument, then what might some implications be for the human-environment issues we discuss in this course?

 Optional: Additional Reading & Ethics Terminology